frconor-ebook/meditations/_posts/2025-02-10-fidelity-in-marriage.md

 There is a song by Julio Iglesias in Spain many years ago.
 It\'s the lament of a man whose loved one has left him.
-The title of the song is *Me Olvidé de Vivir los Detalles Pequeños-*I Forgot to Take Care of the Small Details.
+The title of the song is *Me Olvidé de Vivir los Detalles Pequeños--*I Forgot to Take Care of the Small Details.
 Often those small details can cost us a little bit.

-The Lord said; "If anyone wants to be a follower of mine, let him renounce himself and take up his cross every day and follow me" (Matt.
+The Lord said, "If anyone wants to be a follower of mine, let him renounce himself and take up his cross every day and follow me" (Matt.
 16:24).